Kevin-Mok/my-site/content/resume/_index.md

 {{% resume/section "Work Experience" %}}<!--- {{{ -->

 {{% resume/work-experience name="Red Hat"
-title="Cloud/Software Engineer Intern" languages="GoLang, Kubernetes, Jenkins" date="May 2020 — Aug 2021" %}}
+title="Cloud/Software Engineer Intern" languages="Kubernetes, GoLang, Jenkins" date="May 2020 — Aug 2021" %}}
 - Reduced deployment time by **66%** by [implementing ability](https://github.com/apache/incubator-kie-kogito-operator/commit/175a6356c5474f2360ccb8ae835e0b9b2d653cf1) to deploy locally-compiled binaries onto **Kubernetes**/**OpenShift** using only command-line (**GoLang** used for this and below).
-- Implemented ability for Kubernetes operator to fetch data from a deployed service and update config with data.
+- Implemented ability for Kubernetes operator to fetch data from a deployed service and update config with data to deprecate reliance on startup script.
 - Added startup probes to handle starting legacy application containers that require additional startup time.
 - Refactored probes to [have default values](https://github.com/apache/incubator-kie-kogito-operator/commit/af4977af228ec8648be28779259d4552246b656f) assigned based on deployed YAML while also fixing reconciliation issues.
-- Rewrote the **Jenkins** nightly pipeline to run [in a GitHub PR](https://github.com/apache/incubator-kie-kogito-pipelines/commit/4c83f1aecdea2c1ba2796b79839a90d4083dce88) using a trigger keyword.
+- Rewrote the **Jenkins** nightly pipeline to run [in a GitHub PR](https://github.com/apache/incubator-kie-kogito-pipelines/commit/4c83f1aecdea2c1ba2796b79839a90d4083dce88) using a trigger keyword to test all submitted PR's.
 - Wrote [documentation](https://github.com/apache/incubator-kie-kogito-operator/blob/1534c03d1d26bec08a16608a775782bf8b305de9/docs/GUIDE_FOR_KOGITO_DEVS.md) on how to get started with the project to onboard new developers and mentored the incoming intern.